VladimirStanovov/CarND-Behavioral-Cloning-P3/README.md

 The model includes RELU layers to introduce nonlinearity (code line 224), and the data is normalized in the model using a Keras lambda layer (code line 221).
 After flattening, there were 3 fully connected layers (1536, 128 and 16 neurons).

-The model for track 2 is more compicated, as it contains 5 convolutional layers, with 3x3 filters, and 4 fully connected layers (1164, 100, 50, 10 neurons, this part is like in NVIDIA DAVE-2 architecture).
+The model for track 2 is more complicated, as it contains 5 convolutional layers, with 3x3 filters, and 4 fully connected layers (1164, 100, 50, 10 neurons, this part is like in NVIDIA DAVE-2 architecture).

 ####2.
 Attempts to reduce overfitting in the model